FindkeyIo/xss-lab.github.io/README.md

 # xss-lab
-this is a client side xss
+this is a client side xss lab

+to install this :
+                 git clone